On this page

 • The type definitions for those objects

-That's the difference between "check if the array exists before mapping" (generic) and "the /api/users endpoint returns null when the user has no team — your UserList component needs to handle that case" (specific).
+That is the difference between "check if the array exists before mapping" (generic) and "the /api/users endpoint returns null when the user has no team, your UserList component needs to handle that case" (specific).

 Context is why debugging tools need to be project-aware.
-Stack traces alone aren't enough.
+Stack traces alone are not enough.

 How to Install DebugAI

-3. Install → Sign in with Google or GitHub
+3. Install and sign in with Google or GitHub

-4. Highlight an error in your editor → click Debug with AI
+4. Highlight an error in your editor and click Debug with AI

-The extension indexes your project on first use (takes 30-60 seconds for large repos).
+The extension indexes your project on first use, which takes 30 to 60 seconds for large repos.
 After that, every error analysis includes your full project context.

-Tip: Start with a real error you've been stuck on.
+Tip: Start with a real error you have been stuck on.
 The difference in specificity versus generic AI chat is most obvious on errors that have cross-file dependencies.

 Bottom Line